What is “La Once Chilena”?

-Since much of Once revolves around bread, if you are gluten intolerant, let your host know in advance.
+Since much of Once revolves around bread, if you are gluten intolerant, inform your host beforehand.

 What to bring to Chilean Once?

-If you want to bring food, bring something sweet, store-bought is fine.
+Bring something sweet if you want to get food; store-bought is fine.
 Stop by the local bakery and get a pie or a kuchen, an assortment of cookies, etc. If you enjoy baking, any recipes listed below will be well received.